-Routine classroom differentiation: Some of the available strategies include preferential seating, multi-modality instruction, extended time, quiet testing environment, small group instruction, hands-on learning, study strategies, use of audio support with text, and use of graphic organizers.
+Preferential seating, multi-modality instruction, extended time, quiet testing environment, small group instruction, hands-on learning, study strategies, use of audio support with text, and graphic organizers.

-Additional accommodations and recommendations: Teacher or parent raised concern regarding student performance.
-Concern is shared with the appropriate division director and grade-level team, and a parent/teacher conference is scheduled to review student progress.
-Additional accommodations and recommendations may include but are not limited to further inhouse evaluation, short-term, one-on-one tutoring with teacher, and additional study strategies recommended by the teacher.
-There will be follow-up communication 4-6 weeks after implementation with the parent and grade-level team on student progress or further recommendations.
+Level 2 Additional accommodations and recommendations:

+Teacher or family raised concern regarding student performance.
+Concern is shared with the appropriate division director and grade-level team, and a family/teacher conference is scheduled to review student progress.
+Additional accommodations and recommendations will be provided at this meeting including but not limited to:

+- Further in-house evaluation - Short-term, one-on-one tutoring with teacher - Additional study strategies recommended by the teacher.

+A follow-up in 4-6 weeks will be scheduled with family and grade-level team on student progress or next step recommendations that could include outside tutoring or educational testing.